Alaska Airlines Atmos™ Rewards status: What each tier offers

 Alaska Airlines credit cards

-Unlike with some other airlines, you won’t get on the fast track to MVP status with an Alaska Airlines credit card.
+Unlike with some other airlines, you won’t get on the fast track to airline status with an Alaska Airlines credit card.
 But using one of these cards can still give you the chance to earn award flights with the frequent flyer program and take advantage of the airline’s valuable companion fare:

 About the author: Ben Luthi is a personal finance freelance writer and credit cards expert.
 He holds a bachelor’s degree in business management and finance from Brigham Young University.
 In addition to Credit Karma, you can find his wo… Read more.